Skip to Content

 Technique

-• Verify proper restraint and preparation.
+• Verify proper restraint before starting the injection site preparation

 Intramuscular Injections in Snakes